The Case of the Missing Rectangle Side

 - Have your students discuss any errors with each other.

-- Walk around, and monitor student discussion.
+- Walk around and monitor student discussions.
 Intervene with struggling students as necessary.

 - Collect student work to assess.

 - Students may struggle solving for the unknown side if they do not have strong basic multiplication and division skills.
 Work with them in a small group to review these skills.

 - Ask a small group to develop a real-life story problem in which there is an unknown variable for a rectangle where the area and one side is given.
 In the whole group, present the story problem the small group has written and have all students solve.

 - Distribute the worksheet Rectangle Mania: Practice Finding Length and ask students to find the missing side of the rectangle.